addaleax/remarkup/README.md

 `unMarkup` and `reMarkup` so that the matching in `reMarkup` can compare the modified elements to what `unMarkup` would have produced.

+With the default options, attributes that match `id`, `translate-*` or `remarkup-*` are kept by `unMarkup` (along with semantically relevant attributes like `placeholder` or `title`).
+When you consider it possible that, during human manipulation, the elements are re-ordered or otherwise drastically modified, you may want to use attributes like `id` or `translate-id` to faciliate distinguishing elements for `reMarkup`.

 Note that this module is under active development and a lot of default options may be subject to optimization.